To learn more about how the Atlanta BeltLine is helping to broaden the opportunities of our region, please contact:

 Executive Assistant to Paul Morris, FASLA

-Anissa Morgan joined ABI in July 2014 as Executive Assistant to Paul Morris, President & CEO.
+Anissa Blair joined ABI in July 2014 as Executive Assistant to Paul Morris, President & CEO.
 Anissa is responsible for the day-to-day activity of the President & CEO.
 Anissa has over fourteen years of experience supporting C-Level Executives with ten years of those years heavily concentrated in Real Estate and Economic Development.

 Community Planning & Engagement Director